Tutorial | Governance basics#

 Surface Dataiku items within the Govern node#

-Before taking any actions, it’s important to first recognize how the Govern node surfaces items from all other connected Dataiku nodes.
+Before taking any actions, it’s important to recognize how the Govern node surfaces the metadata of items from connected Dataiku nodes.

 1. If not already there, click the home (Home icon.) icon in the top navigation bar of the Govern node.